saptakdutta/Covid-2nd-dose-scheduler/ReadME.md

 ## Overview
 The purpose of this tool is to automate the process of re-booking second doses on a local system.
 The tool is unable to secure the booking by itself, but it allows the user to immediately view a list of possible vaccine locations and dates.
 Following this feedback, the user can personally secure a vaccine appointment in the empty slot the tool desiplays.

-This tool is envisoned to be a server side application that sends users notifications about available vaccine slots at regular daily intervals.
+This tool is envisoned in the future to be a server side application that sends users notifications about available vaccine slots at regular daily intervals.
 This removes the need for a user to manually check the vaccine rebooking site for dosage slots.

 ## Requirements
 The tool is meant to run as a windows batch file.
 In order to set up the virtual environment needed to run the tool, install and set up anaconda on the local device, then create a virtual environment like so: